Spherical VR photography

 To ensure that the captured pictures really frame the correct color at the place a calibration method is needed.
 My solution for this complex problem:

-The CUBE is basically an upgraded gray card: It features also a “black trap” (a hole inside where you can measure the darkest details in your picture) and a chrome covered ball at the top in order to get a feeling of the occuring reflections.
+The CUBE is basically an upgraded gray card: It features also a “black trap” (a hole inside where you can measure the darkest details in your picture) and a chrome covered ball at the top in order to get a feeling of the occurring reflections.
 It has also a nice little mount to attach it on all tripods, what I did for some of the captures.
 All in all it is a nice little tool, but a little too overpriced for a plastic cube.